 I don’t know where William is buried but I would imagine he will be at the Friends Burial Ground at Gildersome, which is still in operation today (2022).
-I have found the order for his wife’s burial which is interesting as it was paid for, as you might expect, by their son-in-law John Ellis.
+I have found the order for his wife’s burial; it was paid for, as you might expect, by their son-in-law John Ellis.

 Father of Mary Horsfall and son of John and Mary Horsfall